 We have adopted a code of ethics that applies to our Chief Executive Officer and other senior financial officers (our Chief Financial Officer, Vice President of Finance and other senior financial officers performing similar functions), which is designed to meet the requirements of Item 406 of Regulation S-K. We have also adopted a code of ethics that applies to all of our employees, officers and directors, which is designed to meet the requirements of the applicable NASDAQ Listing Rules.
-Each of these documents is available on our website at www.tandemdiabetes.com by selecting the "Investor Center" icon at the bottom of the page, followed by the "Corporate Governance" hyperlink.
+Each of these documents is available at http://investor.tandemdiabetes.com/governance.cfm.